OrlandoQuintana/quadcopter_from_scratch/drone_pi_ws/src/imu_publisher_pkg/README.md

 ## **Main Components**
 ### **IMU Initialization**
-The IMU is initialized with the following steps:
+The IMU is initialized awith the following steps:
 1. Configure power management to enable the accelerometer and gyroscope.
 2. Set sensitivity for:
    - Accelerometer: ±2g.